 - Handling Public Emotional Outbursts

-This morning I was sitting on a nice wooden bungalow, having breakfast with one of those delicious fresh fruits shakes on the side.
+This morning I was sitting on a wooden bungalow, having breakfast with one of those delicious fresh fruit shakes on the side.

 The bar is one of those hideous white-men frontier alcoves, though.